marcomicera/sdp/README.md

 2. > If you're going to make a copy of something in a function, let the compiler do it in the parameter list
 > Either way, this method of obtaining our resource is the key to eliminating code duplication: we get to use the code from the copy-constructor to make the copy, and never need to repeat any bit of it.

 > Observe that upon entering the function that all the new data is already allocated, copied, and ready to be used.
-This is what gives us a strong exception guarantee for free: we won't even enter the function if construction of the copy fails, and it's therefore not possible to alter the state of `*this`.
+This is what gives us a strong exception guarantee for free: **we won't even enter the function if construction of the copy fails**, and it's therefore not possible to alter the state of `*this`.

 > At this point we are home-free, because `swap` is non-throwing.
 We swap our current data (`this`) with the copied data (`that`), safely altering our state, and the old data gets put into the temporary.
 The old data is then released when the function returns.
 (Where upon the parameter's scope ends and its destructor is called.)